 How Long Does a Car Battery Last?

-You can get a pretty good idea of how long a car battery will last by the size and type of the storm.
+The size and type of storm can give you a pretty good idea of how long a car battery will last.

 But it’s hard to know precisely how long it will last, and to find out for sure, you need to try it.

 Using it is the only way to know how long a battery will last.
-That doesn’t mean you have to drive cross-country on your battery, but you do have to use it.
+That doesn’t mean you must drive cross-country on your battery, but you must use it.

 So, if you have an older car with an older battery, do yourself a favor and keep track of when you need to replace the battery.